spectrocloud/librarium/packages/docs/content/09-registries-and-packs/4-adding-add-on-packs.md

 ## Add-on packs using manifests

 Add-on packs can be built using Kubernetes manifests as well.
-These manifests contain deployment specifications for Kubernetes objects like pods, services, deployments, namespaces, secrets etc.
+These manifests contain deployment specifications for Kubernetes objects like pods, services, deployments, namespaces, secrets, etc.

 The example below shows how to build the Permission Manager auth pack and push to the pack registry server using the Spectro Cloud CLI.